 Membership in Pi Sigma Alpha is lifelong.
 The UAA chapter name is Pi Rho.

 There is an initiation fee of $35.00 and there are no annual dues.
-If you are eligible to become a member, please pick up a membership form at the Department of Political Science, SSB 367.
-Please make checks out to UAA.
+If you believe you are eligible for membership in Pi Sigma Alpha, contact Anita Franciosi at the Department of Political Science, SSB 352.

 National Political Science Honor Society - Pi Sigma Alpha